shusseyIBM/iae-cli-create/README.md

 ## Creating standard and custom IAE clusters

+Once you have your workstation configured and connected to the IBM Cloud you are ready to create IAE clusters

-Once you are connected [this tutorial](createiaeinstances.md) will guide you through the steps to create repeatable IAE instances using the IBM Cloud Command Line Interface and through it, the Cloud Foundry CLI.
+[Create IAE instances from the command line](createiaeinstances.md) will guide you through the steps to create repeatable IAE instances using configuration options.

-Now you know the basics you can try different customizations
+Now you know the basics you can try different customizations.

 [Create a custom IAE instance with Avro](createiaeinstancescustomavro.md)